Completed peer reviews since:

 Figures and illustrations

+Figure and illustrations submitted with an article must be original.
 Number all figures (graphs, charts, photographs, and illustrations) in the order of their citation in the text.
-Include a title for each figure (a brief phrase, preferably no longer than 10-15 words).
-Do not embed figures in the Word document.
-Figures must be submitted as individual .jpg or .tif files and have a high enough resolution for publishing.
-Do not submit figures as Word, PowerPoint or PDF files.
+Include a title for each figure (preferably no longer than 10-15 words).
+Figures must be submitted as individual files and have a high enough resolution for publishing.
+We recommend the following file formats:

 Preparation of scientific images (clinical images, radiographic images, micrographs, gels, etc.) for publication must preserve the integrity of the image data.
 Digital adjustments of brightness, contrast, or color applied uniformly to an entire image are permissible as long as these adjustments do not selectively highlight, misrepresent, obscure, or eliminate specific elements in the original figure, including the background.